Convex Bound of Nonlinear Dynamical Errors for Covariance Steering: Introduction

 \section{Introduction}

 A common approach for controller design in nonlinear systems is to linearize the dynamics about a reference trajectory and apply linear control techniques within the vicinity of the reference \cite{Nguyen-linear-control-in-NL}.
 Naturally, the omitted nonlinear terms from the linearization process will result in some inconsistencies between the expected and actual responses of the system.
 The degree of inconsistency is important as there is a point from the reference where the linearized dynamics no longer accurately represent the actual nonlinear dynamics, and thus any linear controller operating in this region could potentially behave unpredictably.
 As a result, ensuring the validity of the designed linear controllers in nonlinear environments is an important aspect of mission assurance.
-Applying linear controllers using dynamics linearization can involve tuning different linear controllers tailored to specific regions.
-This is known as gain-scheduling \cite{gain-scheduling}.

 Covariance control, or covariance steering, is a stochastic optimal control problem focusing on creating a control policy for a Gaussian state distribution \cite{Hotz-Cov-Steering-OG, Okamoto-Cov-Steering}.
-This type of controller has been applied to nonlinear problems in astrodynamic such as trajectory optimization \cite{Ridderhof-SCP, Naoya-Sequential-Cov-Steering, Jerry-CovSteering, Benedikter-CovSteering}, orbit stationkeeping \cite{Divija-stationkeeping, Oguri-Chance-Paper}, and proximity operations \cite{Geller-RPO, Philip-prox-op}.
-These methods determine a single reference trajectory and a corresponding linear control policy with varying gains around the reference, synonymous with the process of gain-scheduling.
-However, this control method depends on the assumption of Gaussian distributions.
-In highly nonlinear systems like cislunar space, originally Gaussian uncertainties often became non-Gaussian due to the nonlinear dynamics \cite{erin-cislunar-OD, John-GMM, Sharad-UQ-CR3BP}.
+A key assumption underlying covariance steering is that the uncertainty remains Gaussian under linear dynamics.
+This follows from the fact that Gaussian distributions are preserved under affine transformations.
+Moreover, since a Gaussian distribution is fully characterized by its mean and covariance, the stochastic optimal control problem can be reformulated as a mean and covariance control problem.
+For nonlinear systems, linearization techniques can be employed to extend this framework, and this has been successfully demonstrated in problems such as trajectory optimization \cite{Ridderhof-SCP, Naoya-Sequential-Cov-Steering, Jerry-CovSteering, Benedikter-CovSteering}, orbit stationkeeping \cite{Divija-stationkeeping, Oguri-Chance-Paper}, and proximity operations \cite{Geller-RPO, Philip-prox-op}.
+However, in highly nonlinear systems like cislunar space, originally Gaussian uncertainties often became non-Gaussian due to the nonlinear dynamics \cite{erin-cislunar-OD, John-GMM, Sharad-UQ-CR3BP}.
 Thus, linear covariance controllers have shown discrepancies between the predicted covariance and the actual distribution observed in nonlinear simulations \cite{Naoya-Sequential-Cov-Steering, Jerry-CovSteering}.